abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 incessantly---trying to get it organized, straight, and complete---we can take a few minutes like this to stop.

-If we can't stop that momentum though, at least we can look to see if we have the mindfulness to recognize this flow of thoughts.
+If we can't stop that momentum, at least we can look to see if we have the mindfulness to recognize this flow of thoughts.
 We can pay careful attention to the mind that is creating time, a future, plans, and everything else.
 We may find that to be a very valuable reflection